Battle of Manila Bay

 Commemorative plate from the Spanish–American War era honoring George Dewey and his victory.

 The Battle of Manila Bay, also known as the Battle of Cavite, took place on May 1, 1898, during the Spanish–American War.
-The American Asiatic Squadron under Commodore George Dewey engaged and destroyed the Spanish Pacific Squadron under Contraalmirante Patricio Montojo.
+The United States Navy's Asiatic Squadron under Commodore George Dewey engaged and destroyed the Spanish Navy's Pacific Squadron under Counter-admiral Patricio Montojo y Pasarón.
 The battle took place in Manila Bay in the Philippines, and was the first major engagement of the Spanish–American War.
 The battle was one of the most decisive naval battles in history and marked the end of the Spanish colonial period in Philippine history.

-Tensions between Spain and the United States worsened over the Spanish conduct during their efforts to quell the Cuban War of Independence, with many Americans being agitated by largely falsified reports of Spanish atrocities against the Cuban population.
+Tensions between Spain and the United States worsened over the Spanish conduct during their efforts to quell the Cuban War of Independence, with many Americans being agitated by largely exaggerated reports of Spanish atrocities against Cubans.
 In January 1898, fearing the fate of American interests in Cuba due to the war, the cruiser was dispatched to protect them.
-Less than a month later, the battleship exploded while lying at anchor in Havana harbor, killing 261 sailors onboard and inflaming American opinion.
+Less than a month later, the warship exploded while lying at anchor in Havana harbor, killing 261 sailors onboard and inflaming American opinion.
+The U.S. Asiatic Squadron commanded by Dewey, a veteran of the American Civil War, was ordered to Hong Kong on 25 February as a precaution because of the presence of a Spanish fleet in the Philippines.

-Upon the outbreak of war, the Americans realized that defeating a significant Spanish squadron then stationed in the Philippines was important to ensuring victory in the war.
-The U.S. Asiatic Squadron commanded by Dewey, a veteran of the American Civil War, was dispatched to ensure success.
+The U.S. declared a state of war with Spain on 25 April.
 On 1 May, the American squadron steamed into Manila Bay to engage with the Spanish.
 The Spanish, aware that they were hopelessly outgunned, made a desperate defense against the Americans.
-The battle was not much of a contest, with superior American naval gunnery and seamanship ensuring the entire Spanish fleet would be sunk with minimal casualties for the Americans, who suffered only ten casualties in all.
-Upon realising that the battle was hopeless, Montojo ordered his two protected cruisers to be scuttled to ensure that they did not fall into the hands of the Americans.
+The battle was one sided, with superior American naval gunnery and seamanship ensuring the entire Spanish fleet, mostly made up of older style cruisers and gunboats, would be sunk with only one death (from a heart attack) and nine injuries for the Americans.
+Upon realizing that the battle was hopeless, Montojo, who had kept his fleet close to the coast to help survivors swim to safety, ordered his two protected cruisers to be scuttled to prevent them from falling into the hands of the Americans.
 The battle remains one of the most significant naval battles in American maritime history.